EthanA2025/DreamlandMod/README.md

 Devil's Machine
 Uncommon
-If hand contains at least three 6s
+If hand contains three or more 6s
 Destroy 2 random cards in your hand
 Gain 3$